the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

   );
 ~~~~~~~

 Because the List component has no function body, and developers are lazy folks who don't want to refactor the component for a simple logging statement, the List component uses the `||` operator instead.
 This is a neat trick for adding a logging statement to a function component without a function body.
-Since the `console.log()` on the left hand side of the operator always evaluates to false, the right hand side of the operator gets always executed.
+Since the `console.log()` on the left-hand side of the operator always evaluates to false, the right-hand side of the operator gets always executed.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~